• Skip to primary navigation

 If Thai chilies are not easily available, use red pepper flakes instead.

-Use freshly squeezed lemon juice for the best taste.
+Use freshly squeezed lime juice for the best taste.

-You can replace the lime juice with tamarind juice.
+You can replace the lime juice with lemon juice or tamarind juice.

 For a vegan version, skip adding fish sauce and chopped dried shrimp, and to make it gluten-free, replace soy sauce with tamari or coconut aminos.